Register and Apply for Unemployment Insurance

 A little preparation goes a long way!

-If we need additional information to verify your identity, you may need to provide either:
+If we need additional information to verify your identity, you will need to join a video call with ID.me and provide either:

 - Two primary documents